-Some of the areas highlighted in this commentary include: • in 28% of our economies, contributors either said there
+Some of the areas highlighted in this commentary include: •

 - over a fifth of contributors (22%), regarded the tax rules in their country as ambiguous. - in some countries, the guidance notes published by tax authorities are not considered helpful. - contributors in over a third of the economies (34%) could not point us to a published statement of government tax revenues, as a sign of transparent government. - decentralised tax systems do not seem to add to complexity, but do tend to increase the time to comply for business.